 I hold degrees in computer science (BSc) and computational linguistics (MA).
-My professional background is in human-computer interaction and information design of natural user interfaces for learning environments.
-Before my doctoral studies, I worked as an interface prototype and experiment developer at the Leibniz-Institut für Wissensmedien in Tübingen (IWM).
-During my graduate studies, I narrowed my focus on the cognitive aspects of human and animal learning, information processing and the information structure of language.
-I am interested in a variety of topics related to thinking and talking, such as decision-making, problem-solving, human and animal organization and the evolution of cultural conventions, science, language and thought.
+My background is in human-computer interaction and information design of natural user interfaces for learning environments.
+I am interested in a variety of topics related to thinking and talking, self-organization in humans and other animals and the evolution of cultural convention in general, and language in particular.

 Problem-Solving for Linguists